Marchuck/CustomGlideDataFetcher/README.md

 `https://bumptech.github.io/glide/tut/custom-modelloader.html#writing-a-custom-modelloader`

-this requires a lot of boilerplate code, but I got hands dirty and eased this process flexible as possible You need to focus on following models:
+This requires a lot of boilerplate code, but I got hands dirty and eased this process as much as possible.

+You need to focus on following models:
 ```
 typealias ThumbnailUseCase = suspend (ThumbnailRequest) -> ThumbnailResponse //your API
 typealias RequestType = ThumbnailRequest
 ```

-behind the scenes following flow of transformations happens:
+Behind the scenes following flow of transformations happens:
 ```
 (ThumbnailRequest) ==> (ThumbnailResponse) ==> (InputStream == your image)
 ```

-Do not hesitate to leave a :star: if my solution helped you :smiley:
+Do not hesitate to leave a :star: if this solution helped you :smiley:

 Enjoy!